ElectronicSpaceCat/DIY-Reflow-Oven/README.md

 https://github.com/rocketscream/TinyReflowController

-Unfortunately the controllers were out of stock at the time so I ordered some of the parts like the OLED screen and SSRs and completely rewrote the firmware to suit my needs and and to have more functionallity.
+Unfortunately the controllers were out of stock at the time so I ordered some of the parts like the OLED screen and SSRs and wrote firmware for it to suit my needs and and to have more functionallity.

 Rather than using the Ardunino IDE and the .ino file type, I wrote this entirely in c/c++ using the